 Euronet Amends and Extends its Unsecured Revolving Credit Facility

-/EIN News/ -- LEAWOOD, Kan., Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Euronet Worldwide, Inc. (NASDAQ: EEFT), a leading global electronic payments provider and distributor, today announced the Company has amended its unsecured revolving credit facility to increase the facility from $1.030 billion to $1.250 billion.
+LEAWOOD, Kan., Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Euronet Worldwide, Inc. EEFT, a leading global electronic payments provider and distributor, today announced the Company has amended its unsecured revolving credit facility to increase the facility from $1.030 billion to $1.250 billion.
 The Company also extended the maturity date by approximately four years from October 17, 2023, to October 24, 2027, with a syndicate of domestic and international financial institutions.

 The amended credit facility transitions the benchmark interest rate from LIBOR to the recommended replacement benchmark for each applicable currency.
 The facility contains a $250 million sublimit for the issuance of letters of credit (with $150 million committed), a $75 million sublimit for U.S. dollar swingline loans and a $75 million sublimit for swingline loans made in Euro or British pounds.
 All other terms remain substantially the same as the existing credit facility.